jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-york.md

 5.11 Where research is undertaken by postgraduate researchers, it is the responsibility of the staff member supervising their project to ensure that the postgraduate researcher has a clear understanding of their research data management responsibilities and engages with training and development as necessary.
 Supervisors should work with the postgraduate researcher to determine which research data is selected for archiving and sharing and to decide an appropriate route to achieve this.

-# 6. University responsibilities
+## 6. University responsibilities

 6.1 The University acknowledges its obligations under research funders’ data policies and codes of practice to ensure that sound systems are in place to promote and reinforce good practice in research data management.

 6.2 The University will provide:

-● researchers with access to training, support, advice and information on all aspects of research data management;
+researchers with access to training, support, advice and information on all aspects of research data management;

-access to services and facilities for the storage, backup, registration, deposit and discovery of research data that allow researchers to meet their requirements under this policy and those of the funders for their research;
-● the necessary resources to enable the provision of these services, facilities and training.
+access to services and facilities for the storage, backup, registration, deposit and discovery of research data that allow researchers to meet their requirements under this policy and those of the funders for their research; the necessary resources to enable the provision of these services, facilities and training.

-# 7. Relationship with existing policies
+## 7. Relationship with existing policies

 7.1 As part of a commitment to research excellence, the University seeks to promote the highest standards in the management of research data throughout the research data lifecycle.
 As such, research data will be managed in accordance with this and with the University’s other policies and guidelines including:

-Code of Practice and Principles for Good Ethical Governance
+Code of Practice and Principles for Good Ethical Governanc
 Code of Practice on Research Integrity
 Data Protection Policy
 Information and Records Management Policy